tw1zr99/efym.net/content/posts/why-i-self-host-everything-i-can/index.md

 Another one of the reasons why I'm very opposed to the major tech companies in the world is because of how monolithic they have made the modern Internet.
 An majority percentage of the total Internet traffic goes to the same 10-15 websites, which of course are all owned by these companies.
 This allows them to push whatever narrative they choose into the minds of gullible people (which most are) but also since their reach is so massive they can alter real life events and their perception, thus creating a sort of information monopoly.

 This was not the case 10 years ago.
-When the current all-encompassing nature of the Internet wasn't fully realized yet, people visited many different websites around the Internet, most of which were personal sites controlled by a single person; perhaps with less quality but certainly less subjected to ideas used mainly to futher the agenda of a corporation or for raw profits.
+When the current all-encompassing nature of the Internet wasn't fully realized yet, people visited many different websites around the Internet, most of which were personal sites controlled by a single person; perhaps with less quality but certainly less subjected to ideas used mainly to further the agenda of a corporation or for raw profits.

 That's why I host my own website.
 I want to contribute to the few that still think the Internet should be more chaotic and less sanitized.
 Power and control of information should be more spread out among the people, not in the hands of billionaires.